sabari2018/PDL_2020-2021_GR5/README.md

 ## Functionnality to develop

-Manage to parse all tables by improving parsers.
+Manage to parse correctly all tables by improving parsers.

 Improve the software itself for it to run with better performances.